 The project involves the development, construction, operation and maintenance of a gas combined cycle power plant run on LNG and an LNG import terminal in Açu Port in Brazil.
-The IFC notes that Brazil is already highly powered by renewable energye, it does not see this as a great start to the needed renewable energy transition to build out from.
-Instead, it sees it as a problematically variable energy supply that needs complementing with fossil gas to provide "higher reliability of supply" and - with no trace of irony - "improving sustainable natural resource management and climate resilience" The plant is expected to produce 1.3 million tCO2/year.
+The IFC notes that Brazil is already highly powered by renewable energy^e, it does not see this as a great start to the needed renewable energy transition to build out from.
+Instead, it sees it as a problematically variable energy supply that needs complementing with fossil gas to provide "higher reliability of supply" and - with no trace of irony -"improving sustainable natural resource management and climate resilience" 30 The plant is expected to produce 1.3 million tCO2/year.

-As well as its obvious climate impacts, the project is potentially the first of four gas-fired power plants at Porto Açu, which could cause cumulative biodiversity loss: the port is located within the Brazilian Atlantic coastal forest, an ecosystem of which 93% has already been lost and which has high species endemism, and which is now is highly fragmented.
-The IFC notes that "Although the project is located in a highly industrialized area, remnant [forest] patches are present and therefore will be considered Critical Habitat"
+As well as its obvious climate impacts, the project is potentially the first of four gas-fired power plants at Porto Açu, which could cause cumulative biodiversity loss: the port is located within the Brazilian Atlantic coastal forest, an ecosystem of which 93% has already been lost and which has high species endemism31, and which is now is highly fragmented32.
+The IFC notes e 46.22% of primary energy is from renewablese, although the amount of big hydro in the mix is environmentally and socially problematic that "Although the project is located in a highly industrialized area, remnant [forest] patches are present and therefore will be considered Critical Habitat"